Is Milk Good for Diabetes: Check All Health Benefits

 In Cooking:

-Milk can be used in cooking various dishes, such as soups, sauces, and casseroles.
-When used in recipes, it can add creaminess and flavor without significantly impacting blood sugar.
+Milk can cook various dishes, such as soups, sauces, and casseroles.
+It can add creaminess and flavor without significantly impacting blood sugar when used in recipes.

 Read More: Top 6 Dry Fruits For Diabetics